 The startup of a syndicate is sometimes difficult.
 As co-owners do not know each other, they might first seek to take possession of their dwelling and neglect the proper management of their co-ownership.
 This is why it is important to ensure proper startup, which involves due diligence and care.

 The problems encountered in the process can be complex, numerous and diverse in nature.
-From the outset, the provisional administrator appointed by the developer may be partial, in that he may seek to prioritize the interests of the developer.
-Thus, the provisional administrator may transfer to the co-ownership charges accruing in principle to the developer (ex.: housekeeping costs resulting from the completion of common or private portions).
+From the outset, the interim director appointed by the developer may be partial, in that he may seek to prioritize the interests of the developer.
+Thus, the interim director may transfer to the co-ownership charges accruing in principle to the developer (ex.: housekeeping costs resulting from the completion of common or private portions).

-Moreover, this provisional administrator may have committed the co-ownership in various contracts detrimental to the co-ownership. .
+Moreover, this interim director may have committed the co-ownership in various contracts detrimental to the co-ownership. .
 However, the Civil Code of Québec provides that within 60 days of the election of the new Board of Directors, the syndicate may, without penalty, terminate any contract with a term of more than one year.
 The said contracts may concern the maintenance of the immovable or other types of services.
-This being stated, you are invited to consult the factsheet entitled End of the provisional administration.
+This being stated, you are invited to consult the factsheet entitled End of the interim administration.

 WHAT YOU SHOULD KNOW!
 Generally, the construction of a co-ownership will start when the sales are sufficient, that is to say, when the developer has signed enough preliminary contracts with buyers-promisors.

 WARNING!
 The date of birth of a co-ownership is the starting point of its first financial year.
 Any and all expenses related to the immovable prior to its creation must remain the responsibility of the developer who published the declaration of co-ownership.

-Altitude Cadastral operation Cadastral plan Cadastre Certificate of location Certificate of location of a private portion Declaration of registration Divided co-ownership Global certificate of location Horizontal cadastral plan Land surveyor Lease for a lifetime Lot Provisional director Publication Quebec Enterprise Number (NEQ) Quebec Entreprise Register (Registre des entreprises du Québec) Québec Land Register Registration (syndicate of co-owners) Special Transitional General Meeting Subdivision Subdivision tax (Parkland tax) Syndicate of co-owners Vertical cadastral plan
+Altitude Cadastral operation Cadastral plan Cadastre of Quebec Certificate of location Certificate of location of a private portion Declaration of registration Divided co-ownership Global certificate of location Horizontal cadastral plan Interim director Land surveyor Lease for a lifetime Lot Publication Quebec Enterprise Number (NEQ) Quebec Entreprise Register (Registre des entreprises du Québec) Québec Land Register Registration (syndicate of co-owners) Special Transitional Meeting Subdivision Subdivision tax (Parkland tax) Syndicate of co-owners Vertical cadastral plan